logictester/fortigate/source/index.rst

               <a href="https://sta.safenetid.com" target="_blank">Classic Zone SafeNet Trusted Access Console</a>

-In the STA Console, modify the Salesforce application by following these steps:
+In the STA Console, add FortiGate application by following these steps:

 1. In **Applications** tab, click on the :guilabel:`+` button and search for **Generic Template**.